moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/blocking-tests.md

 This report plays a crucial role in managing the health of the test suite, highlighting:

 - Specs passing consistently for 14 days in different pipelines.
 These tests are promoted to blocking.
-- Reliable and blocking specs that failed in last 14 days.
+- Blocking specs that failed in last 14 days.
 These tests are quarantined.

 ## Managing Test Failures